You can generate server and client

 view servers and certificates:

-The Certificate Template page is displayed.
-By
+Template page is displayed.
+By default, the

-default, the Certificate tab is displayed.
+Certificate tab is displayed.

 Select the Server & Client Certificates tab.